 What it means for retailers: furniture sellers who don’t ship free of charge will have to offer other perks (like discounts or free items) to convince shoppers to pay up for something they increasingly think should be included.

 While many shoppers expect to be able to have purchases delivered to their homes, the rise in package theft means that there are also many who want their purchases delivered to a nearby pickup point.
 For furniture retailers, that means being able to accommodate click-and-collect orders by receiving and distributing deliveries for online shoppers at brick-and-mortar stores.

 What it means for retailers: The role of furniture showrooms is shifting in the ecommerce age.
 Yes, they’re still places where shoppers can go to see and test out furniture, but they also need to act as service centers and distribution centers for online shoppers.
-We only see this trend increasing in 2020.
+We only see this trend increasing.

 Younger Shoppers Will Want Cash and Carry Furniture